segmentio/segment-docs/src/_includes/content/beta.md

-<h1> This document is about a feature which is in beta.</h1> This means that the {{ include.type }} is in active development, and some functionality may change before it becomes generally available.
+### This document is about a feature which is in beta.
+This means that the {{ page.integration_type }} is in active development, and some functionality may change before it becomes generally available.